 With that in mind, below are some of the most common UI design interview questions that are asked during candidate screenings.

-Top UI Design Interview Questions & Answers
+Entry Level UI Interview Questions

 Instead of reciting a definition of a UI designer, take the opportunity to show that you understand how strong UI design ultimately serves the user, how it falls at the intersection of user experience and graphic design, and the multidisciplinary nature of the job.

 One way to think of this question is as an invitation to show your passion for the craft.
 Instead of giving the interviewer your life story, come prepared with a story about what drew you to UI design in the first place, how your background might have informed your interest, and whether there are any case studies that are particularly illustrative of what drives you as a designer.
 Remember: although there is no wrong answer to this type of question, the strongest answers show the recruiter that you have the creativity, problem-solving skills, and motivation to be a valuable addition to the organization.